-As of June 13, 2019, this page was still under construction, although many of our reports are posted below.
-In the next few days, we hope to have all our past reports, press releases, and other documentation grouped together on this page by voting system.
+As of July 11, 2019, this page is still under construction, although many of our reports are posted below.
+In the next few weeks, we hope to have all our past reports, press releases, and other documentation grouped together on this page by voting system.
 We hope this will allow our readers to locate more easily information about particular types or brands of equipment in use, or being proposed for use, in their locality.

 We want to caution the reader, however, that voting systems vary greatly from state to state, depending on certification requirements, updates to equipment, and other factors.
 For example, Florida does its own testing and certification of voting equipment, and Florida is allowed to add its own software to voting systems as described in the state’s Voting System Standards, which were last updated in 2005.